Sunday, November 26, 2023

 PR

-Premiere Productions - initially Dr Santiago and his wife, later children Cirio H. and Digna Santiago
+Premiere Productions - initially Dr Santiago and his wife, later children Cirio, Digna and Danilo H. Santiago.
+Initial release Probinsiyana/“Provincial Girl” (1946).

 Quantum Films